1 Bg 9-1972: The Most Confidential Knowledge

 > living entities had at the last annihilation are again

 > manifested.
-It is clearly indicated here by the word avasam
+It is clearly stated here

 > that the living entities have nothing to do with this